copperdogma/TwoSkulls/README.md

     - wall wart + usb cable: I really don't want to have to plug in the skulls
     - battery pack: ISSUE: shuts off after a couple of seconds of zero current draw, soln: take 100mA of power every <2 seconds to keep it active
-    - power board, providing power to both the ESP32 board and the servo: I think I only have one ** move ultrasonic handling back out to INO (why is it in audio_player??) and have code that randomly chooses a skit in INO or a new module
+    - power board, providing power to both the ESP32 board and the servo: I think I only have one ** rebuild secondary perfboard with dupont connectors
-  ** have it choose primary/secondary based on SD config.txt, but still have it ping ultrasonic sensor 10 times for the log ** rebuild secondary perfboard with dupont connectors